3mdeb/96boards-docs-wiki/Openstack.md

 Do not enable the `cloud-archive:liberty` repository.

+Install some dependencies:

+    $ sudo apt-get install openstack-cloud-services

+Answer the questions asked by debconf:

+* New password for the MySQL "root" user: \<enter a password -- possibly "root">

+Install the openstack client:

+    $ apt-get install python-openstackclient
 ### NoSQL Database

 The instructions in this section are not required, as Telemetry is not installed.